capstone2505-team-5/server/src/api-docs.md

 - paginated and filterable with query params
 - total count is the total amount of spans that matches params
 - if batchId is not present, will only show spans not in a batch
-- pageNumber defaults to 1 if missing
-- numPerPage defaults to 20 if missing
+- pageNumber and numPerPage required
 - if project is left out, currently shows all projects (should probably be changed to required)

 **Response:**